What happens if you are from the UK or own assets in the UK?

-- preparing a domicile declaration as evidence of Australian domicile of choice for Britons living in Australia who consider Australia to be their permanent or indefinite home and who have lived here for at least five UK tax years (so are not UK deemed domiciled under the three year rule if you left before 6 April 2017 or newer 15 out of 20 UK tax years of residence rule if you left after then), although HMRC will still consider the facts (at the time of death), as domicile is a complex area of law and increasingly subject to challenge by HMRC
+- preparing a domicile declaration as evidence of Australian domicile of choice for Britons living in Australia who consider Australia to be their permanent or indefinite home (noting domicile is state based and also that those who have left the UK recently will be UK deemed domiciled for three UK tax years after leaving), although HMRC will still consider the facts (at the time of death), as domicile is a complex area of law and increasingly subject to challenge by HMRC

 - IHT effective lifetime giving – each individual is able to make: